 It’s so thrilling to be able to say that we’ve lived in our new house for a full year as of this past October—and it’s also thrilling to think back on the incredible amount of work we’ve done over the course of those 365 (plus) days.
 We’ve made over our kitchen with new counters and tile, repainted just about every single room, installed new laminate flooring in the basement, and changed out upwards of seven light fixtures and fans.
-We’ve certainly been busy little bees, but now we’re moving on to those smaller, not-so-obvious to-do list items that weren’t prioritized our first year in.
+We’ve used fire retardant surface protection, but now we’re moving on to those smaller, not-so-obvious to-do list items that weren’t prioritized our first year in.

 Case in point, the purple closet in my office.
 I actually remember our realtor pointing it out during that first walk-through waaaaaay back when, and although I certainly sneered at the banged up lavender finish at the time, I also thought that it wasn’t too big of a deal since we could quite literally close the door on the issue if we ended up buying the house.
 Well, our one year anniversary came and went and I was officially fed up with that ugly inherited purple paint!